 We talked to Shelby Bartilotti, an Exceptional Education Teacher at Bellwood Elementary School in North Chesterfield, to learn about ways parents and families can help their elementary-age student prepare for a successful start to the school year.
 Read more.

 Steps to a Successful School Year: Elementary School

 What makes early literacy so important?
 What is United Way doing to support students, schools and communities?
 Learn more in our four-part series covering everything from pre-K to high school graduation!

 Solving the Attendance Equation

-Audrey Trussell, United Way’s Director of the Petersburg City and Schools Partnership, has a terrific explainer on the importance of attendance.
+Audrey Trussell, United Way’s Vice President of Community Impact, has a terrific explainer on the importance of attendance.
 Read more.

 Literacy Tips for Families

 The path to literacy begins at home.
 How can parents and families help a child learn to read?
 What should they do if their child is struggling?
 We talked to Tanya Elliott, a Title I Reading Specialist at Byrd Elementary School in Goochland County, to find out.
 Read more.

 Teacher Prep Q&A